-Truancy is defined as a student absenting him/herself from school without parent/legal guardian permission, or leaving school grounds without permission during the school day.
+Truancy is defined as a student absenting him/herself from school without parent/legal guardian permission or leaving school grounds without permission during the school day.
 Truancy may result in disciplinary action up to and including suspension or expulsion and may be reported to the Maryland State Department of Education.

-Lateness/Assignments
+Lateness & Assignments

-Students may enter their homerooms at 7:55 am.
-The school day begins at 8:15 am.
-Any student arriving after 8:14 am is considered late and must report to the office for a late slip.
+Students may enter their homerooms at 7:55am The school day begins at 8:15am.
+Any student arriving after 8:15am is considered late and must report to the office for a late slip.
 Tardiness is entered on a student's permanent record.
-It is the responsibility of the student to check with the homeroom teacher to receive the necessary communication or work that may have been missed due to lateness
+It is the responsibility of the student to check with the homeroom teacher to receive the necessary communication or work that may have been missed due to lateness.

-Early Departure/Late Arrivals
+Early Departure & Late Arrivals

 The school discourages early departures and requests that families arrange medical and dental appointments, etc. after school hours, on early dismissal days, or during vacation periods.
 Check the calendar for days when school is not in session.
 For an emergency early dismissal, the student, if possible, must submit a note to the office signed by the parent/legal guardian.
 The note should include the reason for the request and the time the student must leave school.
-When the parent arrives at the office, the child will be dismissed from the classroom and must be signed out by the parent/legal guardian.
+When the parent arrives at the office, the child will be dismissed to the office and must be signed out by the parent/legal guardian.
 The student must make up any missed classwork at the discretion of the teacher.

-- If a student arrives at school between 8:15 am and 9:15 am, the student is marked late. - If the student is absent from the building for 1 to 4 hours, the student is marked 1⁄2 day absent. - If the student is absent from the building for more than four hours, the student is marked absent for the whole day.
+- If a student arrives at school between 8:15 and 9:15am, the student is marked late. - If the student is absent from the building for 3 to 4 hours, the student is marked $\frac{1}{2}$ day absent. - If the student is absent from the building for more than 4 hours, the student is marked absent for the whole day.